 Introduction

 Sleep deficiency, which includes insufficient and poor quality sleep, represents a growing public health problem in the United States.
-Nearly 30% of adults in the U.S. report sleeping 6 or fewer hours per night,1 20% report excessive daytime sleepiness, and 20-30% experience insomnia symptoms.2 A growing body of literature links poor sleep duration and quality to a number of health outcomes, including all-cause mortality,3,4 as well as incidence of type 2 diabetes,5,6 hypertension,7 coronary heart disease,8 and stroke9.
+Nearly 30% of adults in the U.S. report sleeping 6 or fewer hours per night,1 20% report excessive daytime sleepiness, and 20-30% experience insomnia symptoms.2 A growing body of literature links poor sleep duration and quality to a number of health outcomes, including all-cause mortality,3,4 incidence of type 2 diabetes,5,6 hypertension,7 coronary heart disease,8 and stroke9.
 Specifically, meta-analyses support a “U-shaped” association in which both short and long sleep (generally <6 and >8 hours, respectively) are related to elevated all-cause mortality risk.3,4

 An important factor linking sleep and many chronic diseases may be low-grade, systemic inflammation, commonly measured by plasma concentrations of the immune markers interleukin-6 (IL-6), fibrinogen, tumor necrosis factor-a, and c-reactive protein (CRP).
 The most extensively studied biomarker of inflammation is c-reactive protein (CRP), an acute phase reactant (chemicals accompanying inflammatory pathway activation), for which high sensitivity assays are widely available.10 Based on Mendelian randomization studies, CRP itself is unlikely to be a causal risk factor of metabolic syndrome11 or ischemic vascular disease,12 although limited human experimental evidence suggests it has an etiologic role in atherosclerosis.13 CRP has a complex role in inflammation and its primary function may be anti-inflammatory;14 nonetheless, it is useful biomarker corresponding to general, potentially subclinical risk.